 - Light: Bright to moderate

-- Water: Water thoroughly in the growing season, but allow soil to dry between waterings.
+- Water: Water thoroughly in the growing season, but allow the soil to dry between waterings.
 Reduce water in the winter.
 Root rot is likely caused by soil that remains wet between waterings.

 - Temperature: Average.